 Radial basis networks can be used to approximate functions.

-neurons to the hidden layer of a radial basis network until it meets the specified mean squared
+adds neurons to the hidden layer of a radial basis network until it meets the specified mean

-a spread means a lot of neurons are required to fit a fast-changing function.
-Too small a spread
+large a spread means a lot of neurons are required to fit a fast-changing function.
+Too

-means many neurons are required to fit a smooth function, and the network might not generalize
+small a spread means many neurons are required to fit a smooth function, and the network

 P and targets

 P = [1 2 3]; T = [2.0 4.1 5.9]; net = newrb(P,T);

 Mean squared error goal, specified as a scalar.